• Skip to primary navigation

 labeled picture of ingredients for onion bhaji - pakora

-• Onions - Traditionally big red onions are used for the pakora recipe but I prefer pink, yellow, or white as they have a milder flavor.
+• Onions - Traditionally big red onions are used for the onion bhaji recipe but I prefer pink, yellow, or white as they have a milder flavor.
 Thinly slice them with a mandolin, a food processor, or a sharp knife.

 • Gram (besan/chickpea) flour - This gluten-free flour gives the Onion Bhaji (Onion Pakora) a mild, nutty taste and a beautiful crunch.
 Depending on the brand of flour, you might need to adjust the amount of water stated in the recipe to get a perfect consistency for the batter.

 • Spices - A little salt, fennel seeds, and turmeric powder are all you need as far as dried spices go.
-Feel free to spruce up the batter with additional herbs and spices such as cumin, garam masala, curry powder, curry leaves, chili powder, and garlic powder.
+Feel free to spruce up the batter with additional herbs and spices such as ground cumin, ground coriander, garam masala, curry powder, curry leaves, red chili powder, and garlic powder.

-• Coriander leaves (Cilantro) – They add a nice herbal freshness to the pakoras; you will smell its delicious fragrance while making the pakora batter.
+• Fresh coriander leaves (Cilantro) – They add a nice herbal freshness to the pakoras; you will smell its delicious fragrance while making the pakora batter.

 • Bicarbonate of soda - It makes the batter light and helps the bhajis crisp up.
 You can substitute it with baking powder.